Skip to content

 MI32 legacy~

-The MI32-driver focuses on the passive observation of BLE sensors of the Xiaomi/Mijia universe, thus only needing a small memory footprint.
-Berry can be used to create generic applications.
+Focus on the passive observation of BLE sensors of the Xiaomi/Mijia universe with a small memory footprint.
+Create generic Bluetooth applications with Berry.

 Usage~

+Currently supported are all members of the ESP32 family with Bluetooth capabilities.
 This driver is not part of any standard build.
-To self compile it is recommended to add build environments to platformio_tasmota_cenv.ini.
-This file needs to be created first.
+To self compile it is recommended to use platformio_tasmota_cenv.ini, which needs to be created first.
+Use or change one of the existing example sections with naming scheme tasmota32xx-mi32.

 [env:tasmota32-mi32-legacy]